What does UL Listed (UL 1026 / UL 60335-2-9) require and does it protect your family?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which products to trust around ul listed (ul 1026 / ul 60335-2-9).
+Every product scored on safety, efficacy, and usability - so you know which products to trust around ul listed (ul 1026 / ul 60335-2-9).

 UL Listed is the gold standard for North American markets, but ETL Listed (issued by Intertek) and CSA Certified are functionally equivalent - all three organizations are OSHA-recognized Nationally Recognized Testing Laboratories (NRTLs) that test to the same underlying standards, including UL 1026 for cooking appliances.
 What matters is that the mark comes from one of these three recognized bodies, is the Listed mark (not Recognized or Classified), appears on the product itself with a verifiable control number, and can be confirmed in the issuing lab's public certification database.